polyipseity/obsidian-terminal/README.md

 ## Features

-- Open external terminals directly from Obsidian.
+- Start external terminals from Obsidian.
-- Open terminals integrated into the Obsidian workspace.
+- Integrate terminals into Obsidian.
+- Find in terminal.
-- Automatically save and restore integrated terminal history across Obsidian restarts.
+- Automatically save and restore integrated terminal history.
 - Save terminal history as file.

 ## Usage

-- To open a new external or integrated terminal
+- To start a new external or integrated terminal
 	- Context menu
 		1. Right-click on files, folders, or tab headers.
 		2. Choose the desired terminal action.